amejiarosario/sink/Options.md

 What make life harder is having not options at all or having too much options to choose from.
+This is a list of popular options specially for JavaScript but not limited to.

 # Front-end